bayareahomelander/WEICHEN-SUN-IS24-full-stack-competition-req97073/README.md

 ```
 This will start the app on `http://localhost:3000`

-Note: cross-origin access is enabled, despite the data being stored on `http://localhost:8000`.
+Note: cross-origin access is enabled, despite the data being stored on a different server (`http://localhost:8000`).

 4. Open your web browser and navigate to `http://localhost:3000` to view the app.